UPDATE Seven Marines killed and eight injured in Nevada incident

 MARINE CORPS BASE CAMP LEJEUNE, N.C. --

-The identities of those killed will be announced 24 hours after primary next of kin notification.
-The status of those injured will be provided as it becomes available.
+The identities of the fallen Marines will be announced tonight at 9:45 p.m. along with a statement from the unit commander.
+Status updates of those injured will be provided as it becomes available.

-Brigadier Gen. Jim Lukeman, 2nd Marine Division Commanding General conducted a press conference today and shared his comments on the incident with attending media.
+Brigadier Gen. Jim Lukeman, 2nd Marine Division Commanding General conducted a press conference on March 19 and shared his comments on the incident with attending media.

 “We send our prayers and condolences to the families of the Marines and sailors who have been killed and injured in this tragic accident,” Lukeman said.
 “Our first priority is to provide them with the support they need during this very difficult time, and we’re doing that right now.”

-The cause of the incident is under investigation, and more information will be provided as it becomes available.
+The cause of the incident remains under investigation, and more information will be provided as it becomes available.

 March 19 press conference material: